| Little Willow ( @ 2007-07-02 06:03:00 |

 Feed by M. T. Anderson - ages 12 and up

-The Giver sequence by Lois Lowry - ages 10 and up
+The Giver series by Lois Lowry - ages 10 and up

-I enjoyed The Giver, I liked parts of Gathering Blue, and I liked parts of Messenger.
-When I discuss The Giver with friends or teachers, I find that our reasons for liking the story are rather different, and I tend to see the ending in a sad light, while many of them are optimistic about it instead.
+I enjoyed The Giver, the first book in the line, far more than any of the books which followed it.
+When I discuss The Giver with friends or teachers, I find that our reasons for liking the story are rather different.
+Also, I tend to see the ending in a sad light, while many others see it in a hopeful light.
+Funny, since I'm usually the poster girl for hope and happiness.

 Rash by Pete Hautman - ages 10 and up

 The story, though continuous, has three definite sections to it.
 I preferred the first portion because I liked the set-up and the setting of the dystopic future.
 The second portion, with its football storyline, did not hold my interest.
-That is simply because I'm not a football person, though.
+That could be because I'm not a football person, though.
 It was still a well-told story.

 The Last Book In The Universe by Rodman Philbrick - ages 10 and up